ciamkpl/minecraft-modpack-updater/README.md

 sudo apt install zip

-mkdir server-downloads

-mkdir server-backup
+mkdir server-backup #not required but PATH_BACKUPS has to point somewhere

-mkdir modpack-worlds

 chmod a+x modpack-updater.sh

-either move the world to other location (everything should still work as before, but tested without AMP): mv world /home/miron/Downloads/valhelsia/modpack-worlds and then create a symlink: ln -s /home/miron/Downloads/valhelsia/modpack-worlds . (dot only when you are in directory where world is supposed to be)
+you can move the world to other location (everything should still work as before, but tested without AMP): mv world /home/miron/Downloads/valhelsia/modpack-worlds and then create a symlink: ln -s /home/miron/Downloads/valhelsia/modpack-worlds . (dot only when you are in directory where world is supposed to be)

-for convenience remember to link full path from root (/a/b/c/d/map)
+remember to link as absolute path (from root directory) (/a/b/c/d/map)

-variables:

-ENV="$HOME/Downloads/valhelsia"   #set this variable to script location, KEEP THE DIRECTORY STRUCTURE as i didn't make sure it will work without it ^^

-PATH_DOWNLOADS="server-downloads"   #variable pointing at zip files download location
+variables (ONLY ABSOLUTE PATHS)

-PATH_BACKUPS="server-backups"   #variable for backup created when script is run
+PATH_BACKUPS="/media/sf_cudashared/valhelsia-2/server-backups"   #variable for backup created when script is run

-PATH_CURRENT="valhelsia-2-test"  #has to point at valhelsia 2 directory
+PATH_CURRENT="/media/sf_cudashared/valhelsia-2/valhelsia-2-current"  #has to point at valhelsia 2 directory

+WORLD="/media/sf_cudashared/valhelsia-2/valhelsia-2-current/valhelsia-2-world" #script checks if value is NULL (empty) and will take it under account if world is present
+OR
+WORLD=     #choose whether it should omit world directory or not

-script will automatically create a backup of the current server version excluding symbolic links, so either symlink the world or add -x world/* as argument.
+script will automatically create a backup of the current server version excluding symbolic links.

-usage: ./modpack-updater.sh server-downloads/Valhelsia+2-2.2.7.zip
+usage: ./modpack-updater.sh Valhelsia+2-2.2.7.zip